Learn about our Nepal Earthquake Relief effort.

 So when the sirens do sound – we are ready.

 This is the work that goes on before a disaster strikes, before anything shows up in the news.
-Staff and volunteers at the Global Distribution Center prepare and stockpile supplies like our Ready Relief Boxes and the Heart to Heart Care Kits.
+Staff and volunteers at our Operations Hub prepare and stockpile supplies like our Ready Relief Boxes and Heart to Heart Care Kits.
 The Mobile Medical Unit – a rolling urgent care facility – is stocked with medicines and supplies and made ready to roll out at short notice.

 Now is not the time for delay.
 Once a disaster occurs, we must move quickly.
 Depending on the needs of a community a HHI Disaster Response can take many forms – shipping aid and supplies, deploying staff and volunteers, mobilizing the MMU – and sometimes a combination of all.